tmaxsoft-global/tjesmgr/README.md

 This file file serves as your book's preface, a great place to describe your book's content and ideas.

-I want to change this but don't have auth
+I want to change this but don't have auth.